Convergence and error propagation results on a linear iterative unfolding method: A linear iterative unfolding method

-The convergence result means that the residual term (bias error) $f-\mathcal{P}_{\mathrm{Ker}(A_{\rho})}f-f_{N}$ of the approximating sequence defined by Eq.(\ref{iterativesolution}) decreases to zero with increased iteration order $N$ in the sense that it decreases to zero when averaged over any compact set, i.e.\ we have binwise convergence in the language of histograms.
-However, it would be very useful to quantify the bias error at finite $N$ in order to define some stopping criterion.
+The convergence result means that the residual term (approximation error) $f-\mathcal{P}_{\mathrm{Ker}(A_{\rho})}f-f_{N}$ of the approximating sequence defined by Eq.(\ref{iterativesolution}) decreases to zero with increased iteration order $N$ in the sense that it decreases to zero when averaged over any compact set, i.e.\ we have binwise convergence in the language of histograms.
+However, it would be very useful to quantify the approximation error at finite $N$ in order to define some stopping criterion.
 To achieve this, we need to recall a result from the theory of projection valued measures.

-\begin{Rem} Let P be a projection valued measure of some separable Hilbert space over the Borel sets of $\mathbb{C}$.
+\begin{remark} Let P be a projection valued measure of some separable Hilbert space over the Borel sets of $\mathbb{C}$.
 Then, whenever $\alpha$ and $\beta$ are $\mathbb{C}\rightarrow\mathbb{C}$ measurable functions, while $h$ and $f$ are elements of the Hilbert space, one has

 and the same inequality also holds when $\alpha$ and $\beta$ are interchanged \cite{rudin1973}.
-This upper bound is in the analogy of the Cauchy-Schwarz inequality. \end{Rem}
+This upper bound is in the analogy of the Cauchy-Schwarz inequality. \end{remark}

-The following theorem helps to quantify the bias error at a finite iteration order $N\in\mathbb{N}_{0}$.
+The following theorem helps to quantify the approximation error at a finite iteration order $N\in\mathbb{N}_{0}$.

-\begin{Thm} (Bias error) Take the iterative solution for the unfolding problem as in Eq.(\ref{iterativesolution}) and assume that the convergence conditions of Theorem \ref{convergence} hold.
-Then, the distance of an $N$-th iterate $f_{N}$ from the closest possible function to the true unfolded pdf $f$ in the average over a compact set $U\subset X$ has the following upper bounds: \begin{enumerate} \item One has
+\begin{theorem} (Approximation error) Take the iterative solution for the unfolding problem as in Eq.(\ref{iterativesolution}) and assume that the convergence conditions of Theorem~\ref{convergence} hold.
+Then, the distance of an $N$-th iterate $f_{N}$ from the closest possible function to the true unfolded pdf $f$ in the average over a compact set $U\subset X$ has the following upper bounds: \begin{enumerate}[(i)] \item One has

 \item Similarly, when $\mathrm{Ker}(A_{\rho})$ is not projected out:

 \item In addition,